 The number of sectarian incidents was at its highest level in 2009/10 with 1,840 incidents recorded.
-Levels generally fell between 2009/10 and 2018/19, which was the lowest financial year figure in the data series and less than half of the peak level recorded in 2009/10; the number of incidents has increased in each year since 2018/19.
+Levels generally fell between 2009/10 and 2018/19, which was the lowest financial year figure in the data series and less than half of the peak level recorded in 2009/10.
+The number of incidents increased in each year between 2018/19 and 2022/23 before falling in 2023/24.
 The number of sectarian crimes fell to its lowest level in 2017/18.
-While levels have since increased in each subsequent financial year, the crime level recorded in 2022/23 is 37 per cent lower than the highest level which was recorded in 2005/06.
+Levels rose in each subsequent year up to 2022/23, before falling again in 2023/24.
+The crime level recorded in 2023/24 is 50 per cent lower than the highest level which was recorded in 2005/06.

 Sectarian incidents tend to peak in July of each year and such levels may be closely linked to unrest during this period.
 The lowest levels tend to be recorded between October and February.
-Figure 15 shows the pattern of sectarian incidents over the last five financial years and the emerging pattern in the current financial year 2023/24.
+Figure 15 shows the pattern of sectarian incidents over the last five financial years and the emerging pattern in the current financial year 2024/25.

-Figure 15 Police recorded sectarian incidents each month April 2018 to September 2023, showing highest and lowest levels in each financial year
+Figure 15 Police recorded sectarian incidents each month April 2019 to September 2024, showing highest and lowest levels in each financial year